 Some of you might be a little sceptical when it comes to fennels because of their strong anise flavour, but I really recommend tasting them at least once.
 Cooking, baking and roasting them softens the taste a lot.
 The way I have made them with cream, capers and baked in the oven makes the fennels really delicious.
 Easy to make and not too time consuming.
+And they taste so good with baked salmon!

 This salmon (Atlantic salmon from Norway) has been made in a very traditional and simple way: just some pepper, salt, dill and lemon juice on the fillet and then into oven.
 Salmon, fennels and garlic potatoes baked in foil makes for a great meal to serve even when you are having guests over.